greenelab/deep-review/sections/04_study.md

 site [@tag:Zhou2015_deep_sea].
-Third, it is unclear exactly how to define a non-binding or "negative" site in the training data because the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in DNA (see Discussion).
+Third, it is unclear exactly how to define a non-binding or "negative" site in the training data because the number of positive binding sites of a particular TF is relatively small with respect to the total number of base-pairs in a genome (see Discussion).

 While deep learning-based models can automatically extract features for TFBS prediction at the sequence level, they often cannot predict binding patterns for